daos-stack/google-cloud-daos/docs/deploy_daos_cluster_example.md

 ## Deploy the DAOS cluster

-> **Billing Notification!**
+---

->
+**Billing Notification!**

-> Running this example will incur charges in your project.
+Running this example will incur charges in your project.

->
+To avoid surprises, be sure to monitor your costs associated with running this example.

-> To avoid surprises, be sure to monitor your costs associated with running this example.
+Don't forget to shut down the DAOS cluster with `terraform destroy` when you are finished.

->
+---

-> Don't forget to shut down the DAOS cluster with `terraform destroy` when you are finished.
+### Deploy with Terraform

 To deploy the DAOS cluster